fredericGette/Lumia520/content/bluetooth/README.md

 ### internal IOCTL 0xC3514004

-This IOCTL is sent by Qcpil8930.sys
+This IOCTL is sent by qcpil8930.sys to qcscm8930.sys

 | Property | Value |
 |----------|-------|